ayrna/orca/README.md

  - [REDSVM](src/Algorithms/REDSVM.m) [9]: Augmented Binary Classification framework that solves the Ordinal Regression problem by a single binary model (SVM is applied in this case).
  - [ORBoost](src/Algorithms/ORBoost.m) [10]: This is an ensemble model based on the threshold model structure, where normalised sigmoid functions are used as the base classifier.
 The *weights* parameters configures whether the All margins versions is used (`weights=true`) or the Left-Right margin is used (`weights=false`).
 - [condor](src/condor): Folder with the necessary files and steps for using condor with our framework.
 - [config-files](src/config-files): Folder with different configuration files for running all the algorithms.
+In order to use these files, you will need the [datasets](http://www.uco.es/grupos/ayrna/ucobigfiles/datasets-orreview.zip) of our review paper.
 - [Measures](src/Measures): Folder with the matlab classes for the metrics used for evaluating the classifiers.
 The measures included in ORCA are the following (more details about the metrics can be found in [11,12]:
  - [MAE](src/Measures/MAE.m): Mean Absolute Error between predicted and expected categories, representing classes as integer numbers (1, 2, ...).
  - [MZE](src/Measures/MZE.m): Mean Zero-one Error or standard classification error (1-accuracy).